-- PTRRS offers important benefits: These include post-trade operational efficiencies, reduction in counterparty risk and, potentially, an overall reduction in systemic risk. - PTRRS may pose a number of challenges and risks: There are a number of potential challenges and risks associated with PTRRS, including those relating to market concentration of service providers, a lack of transparency regarding the algorithms used by providers, and a lack of meaningful due diligence by users of PTRRS. - Limited data, regulation and direct oversight globally: Survey results and the responses from the roundtables indicate that while PTRRS are widely used in many jurisdictions, there is very limited data received by regulatory authorities, in addition to either limited or no direct regulatory oversight of PTRRS.
+- PTRRS offers important benefits: These include post-trade operational efficiencies, reduction in counterparty risk and, potentially, an overall reduction in systemic risk. - PTRRS may pose a number of challenges and risks: There are a number of potential challenges and risks associated with PTRRS, including those relating to market concentration of service providers, and a lack of transparency regarding the algorithms used by providers, and limited due diligence conducted by users of PTRRS. - Limited data, direct regulatory oversight globally: Survey results and the responses from the roundtables indicate that while PTRRS are widely used in many jurisdictions, there is very limited data received by regulatory authorities, in addition to either limited or no direct regulatory oversight of PTRRS.